lmiori92/taxibus/README.md

 # taxibus
-A bare metal C interface exchange layer to transfer bytes in a transparent way on any defined medium
+A bare metal C interface exchange layer to transfer bytes in a transparent way on any defined medium.
+It is designed to be use in restricted-resources environments like a microcontroller.

 # Preamble